odota/core/WEBHOOKS.md

 You can subscribe to any combination of the above criteria and ofcourse, multiple of the same ones.
-Each time a match is scanned or parsed that contains a player, league, team who's ID you've subscribed to, the result will get posted to your webhook.
+Each time a match is scanned or parsed that contains a player, league, team whose ID you've subscribed to, the result will get posted to your webhook.
 It has the same format a call to the `/matches` endpoint would get you, with an additional `origin` field indicating whether the match was scanned or parsed.